- Home

 Rarely, pembrolizumab can affect other organs including the heart, lungs, bowel or thyroid gland and these side effects can sometimes be life-threatening.
 It’s important to let your treatment team know about any new or worsening side affects during or after treatment.
 Don’t try to treat side effects yourself.

-For more on this, see our general section on Immunotherapy or see the video and podcast below.
+Learn more about immunotherapy, and see the video and podcast below.

-→ READ MORE: Palliative treatment for cervical cancer
+→ READ MORE: Managing side effects of cervical cancer

 Video: What are immunotherapy and targeted therapy?